 In order to participate in most NYU High School, Middle School, and special programs, you’ll need to submit the appropriate required forms at least 2 weeks before the program start date.

 Following admission to one of our programs, you will receive an email with links to forms and submission instructions.
 If you do not receive a program form email or you have difficulty with the submission process, please contact NYU University Programs at email@example.com or 212-998-2292.

 The following forms are required for participants of all high school and middle school online or in-person programs:

 - Liability Waiver Form

 The following forms are required of any student under the age of 18 participating in an in-person program:

 - Treatment of a Minor Form

-The following form is required of any student registered in at least 6 college credits for their program:
+The following form is required of any student registered in at least 6 college credits/units for an in-person program: